mkutter72/TicTacToe/README.md

 Technologies Used
-HTML for organizing the website layoff
+-HTML for organizing the website layoff
-CSS for setting the appearance of the website
+-CSS for setting the appearance of the website
-Java Script for controlling the behavior of the site and representing data structures JQuery for DOM manipulation and event handling
+-Java Script for controlling the behavior of the site and representing data structures -JQuery for DOM manipulation and event handling
-AJAX for communicating with the web server
+-AJAX for communicating with the web server

 ##Wireframe Diagrams
 ![alt tag](https://raw.github.com/mkutter72/TicTacToe/gh-pages/WireFrame1.jpg)